Cysu/dgd_person_reid/README.md

 where the parameter is the dataset name, can be one of `cuhk03`, `cuhk01`, `prid`, `viper`, `3dpes`, `ilids`.

-### Baseline: joint single task learning (JSTL)
+### Ours: Joint single task learning (JSTL) + Domain guided dropout (DGD)

-First, pretrain a model using the mixed dataset with JSTL
+1. Pretrain a model using the mixed dataset with JSTL.
+The CMC accuracies printed out are corresponding to the **JSTL** entries in Table 3 of our paper.

         scripts/exp_jstl.sh

-After training, the script will use the pretrained model to do the evaluation directly on each individual dataset.
-The CMC accuracies printed out are corresponding to the JSTL entries in Table 3 of our paper.

-### Our method: domain guided dropout (DGD)

-Based on the pretrained JSTL model, we first compute the neuron impact scores (NIS) for each dataset, and then resume the JSTL training with deterministic DGD.
+2. Based on the pretrained JSTL model, we first compute the neuron impact scores (NIS) for each dataset, and then resume the JSTL training with deterministic DGD.
+The CMC accuracies printed out are corresponding to the **JSTL+DGD** entries in Table 3 of our paper.

         scripts/exp_dgd.sh

-The CMC accuracies printed out are corresponding to the JSTL+DGD entries in Table 3 of our paper.

-At last, to achieve the best performance, we can fine-tune the model on each dataset with stochastic DGD
+    At last, to achieve the best performance, we can fine-tune the model on each dataset with stochastic DGD.
+The CMC accuracies printed out are corresponding to the **FT-(JSTL+DGD)** entries in Table 3 of our paper.

         scripts/exp_ft_dgd.sh

-The CMC accuracies printed out are corresponding to the FT-(JSTL+DGD) entries in Table 3 of our paper.
+## Citation

+    @inproceedings{xiao2016learning,
+      title={Learning Deep Feature Representations with Domain Guided Dropout for Person Re-identification}, author={Xiao, Tong and Li, Hongsheng and Ouyang, Wanli and Wang, Xiaogang}, booktitle={CVPR},
+      year={2016}
+    }

 ## Referenced Datasets